SixdegreeLab/MasteringChainAnalytics/en/ch21/ch21-btc-analysis.md

 # Designing a Dashboard - Using the BTC CDD (Coin Day Destroyed) as an Example
 ## I. Introduction to the BTC CDD

-### 1.Explanation of the Indicator
+### 1. Explanation of the Indicator

 CDD stands for Coin Day Destroyed.
-It is an improved version of the Transaction Volume, with the improvement aimed at considering time in evaluating on-chain activities (Transfers).
+It is an improved version of the Transaction Volume, with the improvement aimed at considering time in evaluating Onchain activities (Transfers).
 For tokens that have been in a HODL (Hold On for Dear Life) status for a long time (not transferred to other wallets), a larger weight is given to their movements.

 Here we introduce a new concept called Coin Day. `Coin Day = Token Quantity * Number of days the Token is in HODL status`.

-All BTC on-chain accumulates Coin Days every day.
+All BTC Onchain accumulates Coin Days every day.
 If a portion of BTC moves (from Wallet A to Wallet B), the accumulated Coin Days for this portion will be destroyed, which is the so-called Coin Day Destroyed.

 ![historical_trend.png](img/historical_trend.png)

 # Designing a Dashboard - Using the BTC CDD (Coin Day Destroyed) as an Example
 ## I. Introduction to the BTC CDD

-### 1.Explanation of the Indicator
+### 1. Explanation of the Indicator

 CDD stands for Coin Day Destroyed.
-It is an improved version of the Transaction Volume, with the improvement aimed at considering time in evaluating on-chain activities (Transfers).
+It is an improved version of the Transaction Volume, with the improvement aimed at considering time in evaluating Onchain activities (Transfers).
 For tokens that have been in a HODL (Hold On for Dear Life) status for a long time (not transferred to other wallets), a larger weight is given to their movements.

 Here we introduce a new concept called Coin Day. `Coin Day = Token Quantity * Number of days the Token is in HODL status`.

-All BTC on-chain accumulates Coin Days every day.
+All BTC Onchain accumulates Coin Days every day.
 If a portion of BTC moves (from Wallet A to Wallet B), the accumulated Coin Days for this portion will be destroyed, which is the so-called Coin Day Destroyed.

 ![historical_trend.png](img/historical_trend.png)

-### 2.Underlying Logic
+### 2. Underlying Logic

 All indicators are designed to better depict the conditions we want to reflect.
 In the case of this indicator, it aims to reflect the behavior of long-term holders.
 From this perspective, it can be considered a Smart Money type of indicator.
 People tend to think that long-term holders are early participants in BTC, and thus, they have a better and more experienced understanding of BTC and the market.
 If their tokens (long-term HODL) move, it may very well be that some changes in the market have prompted them to take action (in many cases, this means moving to an exchange or selling through OTC, but there are other scenarios as well, so it can't be generalized).

-If you frequently use Glassnode, you'll find that many indicators on Glassnode are designed based on the above logic, which can be considered one of the most important underlying logics in the current BTC on-chain data analysis.
+If you frequently use Glassnode, you'll find that many indicators on Glassnode are designed based on the above logic, which can be considered one of the most important underlying logics in the current BTC Onchain data analysis.

-### 3.UTXO Mechanism
+### 3. UTXO Mechanism

 Here we need to introduce a basic knowledge about BTC: the UTXO mechanism.
 Understanding it will help you understand how to use the several tables about BTC on Dune to complete the above calculation.